-Also way back when, mothers carried her baby all the time.
+Also way back when, people carried babies all the time.

 Humans did not always live in relatively safe shelters like houses and apartments.
 Babies are helpless for quite a period of time and dependent on their parents for food, safety and protection.
-If you set your baby down and walked away, there was a good chance your baby would not be there when you got back.
-So families kept babies close and responded to their signals quickly so as not to attract the attention of predators looking for an easy meal.
+Back then, if you set your baby down and walked away, there was a good chance your baby would not be there when you got back.
+So families kept babies close and responded to their signals quickly, so as not to attract the attention of predators looking for an easy meal.

-So first, they coo or whimper, if there is no response, they cry.
+At first, babies coo or whimper, if there is no response, they cry.
 Mothers are made to respond to their baby’s cry.
 You probably can’t stand to hear your baby cry and that’s how it's supposed to be.
 Babies also have no sense of time.
-When a baby is separated from his mother, he can’t know she is coming back “in just a minute”.
+When a baby is separated from their mother, they can’t know she is coming back “in just a minute”.

 If the mother doesn’t respond, the baby gets scared.

 Feeling scared activates an adrenaline rush and escalates baby's response.
-Now they cry louder and harder.
-They are incapable of fighting or running without his mom.
+Now, they cry louder and harder.
+Babies are incapable of fighting or running without their mom.
 Baby is certain she is gone, because if she was near, she would have responded to their cries.
-When a baby reaches a certain level of stress, he gives up.
-He goes into the freeze response.
-By dramatically lowering his heartrate, breathing and digestion, he appears dead to predators and has a greater chance of surviving.
+When a baby reaches a certain level of stress, they gives up.
+They go into the freeze response.
+By dramatically lowering their heartrate, breathing and digestion, they appears dead to predators and has a greater chance of surviving.
 It also conserves energy.

 The freeze response is mistakenly called “self soothing.”

-When parents ignore their baby, what baby hears is this: “I am going to ignore your needs.” and “Stop asking for help.”
+When parents ignore their baby, what baby learns is this: "Your needs do not matter."
+“I am ignoring your needs.” and “Stop asking for help.”
 And many babies do just this.

 Some babies don’t give up.
-This is the fight response.
+This is their fight response.